NOMAD CoE - NOMAD CoE

 Novel Materials Discovery

 Predicting novel materials with specific desirable properties is a major aim of ab initio computational materials science (aiCMS) and an urgent requirement of basic and applied materials science, engineering and industry.
-Such materials can have immense impact on the environment and on society, e.g. on energy, transport, IT, medical-device sectors and much more.
+Such materials can have an immense impact on the environment and on society, e.g. on the energy, transport, IT and medical device sectors and much more.
 Currently, however, precisely predicting complex materials is computationally infeasible.

 NOMAD2 will develop a new level of materials modelling, enabled by upcoming HPC exascale computing and extreme-scale data hardware.

 In close contact with the R&D community, including industry, we will

 - develop exascale algorithms to create accurate predictive models of real-world, industrially-relevant, complex materials.

 - provide exascale software libraries for all code families (not just selected codes), enhancing today’s aiCMS to take advantage of tomorrow’s HPC computing platforms

 - develop energy-to-solution as a fundamental part of new models.
 This will be achieved by developing novel artificial intelligence (AI)-guided work flow engines that optimise the modelling calculations and provide significantly more information per calculation performed;